Future-Proof: EEA Driving Big Business to Ethereum

 Since inception, Ethereum has courted the attention of large companies.
 At the enterprise-level, no blockchain protocol offers the robust maturity and prospects of Ethereum-powered smart contracts.

 However, as CoinDesk reports, it wasn’t until 2017 that a formal large-scale corporate consortium around Ethereum came into fruition: the Enterprise Ethereum Alliance (EEA).

 Sarson Funds has long covered the EEA and the powerful firms coordinating Ethereum best-practices across a diverse set of sectors.
 With market giants such as JP Morgan, Microsoft, Santander, E&Y, Citi and more, the EEA created a concerted effort to get large corporates and tech providers on the same page when implementing private (or “permissioned”) versions of Ethereum technology.

-Thereafter, the EEA became a kind of standards organization for blockchain business, with one eye on a future state when the public blockchain might morph together with private implementations.
+Thereafter, the EEA became a kind of standards organization for blockchain business, with an eye on a future state when the public blockchain might join with private implementations.

 Check out the Sarson Funds Snapshot on the Enterprise Ethereum Alliance below.